saintzaw/tp/docs/DeveloperGuide.md

 <!---elaborate more on the class, still unsure of the format...--->
 <!---insert other commands here, still unsure of the format...(should it all be under Parser class or separate?)--->

+### Implementation: **Find Modules Feature**

+The find modules features is facilitated by the `Parser`, `ModuleList` and `Module` Classes. `Parser` helps to check for user input to determine is user doing a search via a module name or module type, which will then invoke the `findModuleByName` and `findModuleByType` methods respectively.
+If any modules are found, the ChatBot will print out all the modules, else the ChatBot will return a message to the user, saying that no modules were found with the search term they used.

+Given below is an example usage scenario and how the findModuleByName mechanism behaves at each step.

+Step 1: The user launches the application for the first time.
+The ChatBot will be initialised with an empty ArrayList of Modules.

+Step 2: The user executes `add /CS2113T CS2101 /4 /CORE /2 /2` to add two modules into the ChatBot via the addModules feature

+Step 3: The user now wants to find the details of the modules he has just added.
+He executes `find /name /CS` which will call `findModuleByName`.
+This method will then print out all the modules that have the keyword "CS" in their module name.

+The following sequence diagram shows how the `findModuleByName` operation works

 `grade` command: